r34g4n/django-caching/readme.md

 # References

-1. [Test Driven Caching Article](https://testdriven.io/blog/django-caching/) -  this's repo is actually conceived from it.
+1. [Test Driven Caching Article](https://testdriven.io/blog/django-caching/) -  this repo is actually conceived from it.